Apply online to license this technology

-This simple solution can be combined with other location methods and is applicable to both civilian and military use.
+This simple solution can be combined with other location methods and applies to both civilian and military use.

-- Greatly increases the visibility of a life saving floatation device to both a rescue ship and a person in the water
+- Increases the visibility of a life saving floatation device to both a rescue ship and a person in the water

 - Balloon is fitted with a strobe light for increased visibility